mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 # Protocol Overview

 This document introduces a mapping of the Real-time Transport Protocol (RTP) to the QUIC transport protocol.
-QUIC supports two transport methods: reliable streams and unreliable datagrams {{!RFC9000}}, {{!RFC9221}}.
-RTP over QUIC uses unreliable QUIC datagrams to transport real-time data, and thus, the QUIC implementation MUST support QUICs unreliable datagram extension.
+RTP over QUIC allows the use of QUIC streams and unreliable QUIC datagrams to transport real-time data, and thus, the QUIC implementation MUST support QUICs unreliable datagram extension, if RTP packets should be sent over QUIC datagrams.
 Since datagram frames cannot be fragmented, the QUIC implementation MUST also provide a way to query the maximum datagram size so that an application can create RTP packets that always fit into a QUIC datagram frame.

 {{!RFC3550}} specifies that RTP sessions need to be transmitted on different transport addresses to allow multiplexing between them.
 RTP over QUIC uses a